On view through August 28, 2023

-Lions and tigers and…griffins?
-Oh my!
-The National Building Museum is home to 250,000 objects related to the built environment.
+Lions and tigers and … griffins?
+Oh, my!
+The National Building Museum is home to 320,000 objects related to the built environment.
 Many of these artifacts in the permanent collection have never been displayed.
-Animals, Collected is a chance to explore some of the Museum’s most unique treasures– through the lens of the animal kingdom.
+Animals, Collected is a chance to explore some of the Museum’s most unusual treasures through the lens of the animal kingdom.

 Animals, Collected features a range of the Museum’s collections, including: